 Doses over 25,000 international units (IU) per day should be avoided as they are likely to cause side effects, according to the NLM.
 One IU is the biological equivalent of 0.3 mcg retinol.
 Or of 0.6 mcg beta-carotene, according to the National Institute of Health.

 For comparison, a baked sweet potato (half a cup) has 19,218 IU of *vitamin A, according to the U.S. Department of Agriculture.
 A medium cantaloupe has 18,668 IU and a carrot (half a cup, chopped) has 10,692 IU.

-Overdose of Vitamin A is absolutely a plausible scenario given its fat soluble nature, and it has been associated with a diverse set of symptoms ranging from skin and hair loss to neurologic problems, to gastrointestinal complains.
-In addition, liver injury has been described in situations of long term excess.
+Overdose of *Vitamin A is absolutely a plausible scenario given its fat soluble nature, and it has been associated with a diverse set of symptoms ranging from skin and hair loss to neurologic problems, to gastrointestinal complains.
+In addition, liver injury describes situations of long-term excess.

 Sources of vitamin A: